 RaceRoom Racing Experience:

 RaceRoom has a community-discovered sweet spot: 0.67x render resolution.
-This emerged from community experimentation – someone tried it, shared results, others confirmed.
-Engineering rationale: RaceRoom’s rendering pipeline responds particularly well to lower res combined with sharpening.
+This emerged from experimentation – someone tried it, shared results, others confirmed.
+RaceRoom’s rendering pipeline responds particularly well to lower resolution combined with sharpening.

 - Render Resolution: 0.67x